WISDEM/TowerSE/README.md

 TowerSE
 =======

-Systems Engineering Model of Wind Turbine Towers
+Systems Engineering Model of Wind Turbine Towers (OpenMDAO plugin)

 To install (for development purposes, the packaged version does all these steps for you):